top of page

 Finally...

 Just remember that focus groups may be cheaper, faster and potentially more interesting to gather, as the dynamics are so fascinating, and online appears to be even more cost effective.
-But any gain made in the gathering of the data will almost certainly be lost in figuring out the implications of the online method on the analysis, and the difficulties in analysing group data.
-Let the purpose of the research and access to your participants be your guide.
+But any speed gains made in the gathering of the data will almost certainly be reduced in figuring out the implications of the online method on the analysis.
+Just as any speed gains made from a group interview will be reduced or lost entirely during the figuring out the challenges in analysing group data.
+Let the purpose of the research and access to your participants be your guide in choosing whether to do focus groups.

 Arc52: Consultancy in Researcher Development